WebAssembly/design/Rationale.md

 This solution is canonical in the sense that it induces the minimal type constraints necessary to ensure soundness, while also maintaining the following useful structural properties about valid (i.e., well-typed) code:

-* It is composable: if statement sequences A and B are valid, then block(A,B) is valid.
+* It is composable: if instruction sequences A and B are valid, then block(A,B) is valid (e.g. at empty stack type).
 * It is decomposable: if block(A,B) is valid, then both A and B are valid.
 * It generalises an expression language: every expression is directly expressible, even if it contains control transfer.
 * It is agnostic to reachability: neither the specification nor producers need to define, check, or otherwise care about reachability (unless they choose to, e.g. to perform dead code elimination).